How To Make Applesauce in the Slow Cooker

 Immersion blender (optional)

-Peel and chop the apples: Peel the apples with the vegetable peeler, then cut them into quarters and slice out the cores.
-Roughly chop apples into 1- to 2-inch pieces, depending on how chunky you prefer your applesauce.
+Peel and chop the apples.
+Peel the apples.
+Quarter them through the stem, then cut out out the cores.
+Coarsely chop the apples into 1- to 2-inch pieces, depending on how chunky you prefer your applesauce.

-Cook the applesauce: Cook on high for 4 hours, stirring twice during cooking.
+Cook the applesauce for 4 hours.
+Cover and cook on the HIGH setting for 4 hours, stirring twice during cooking.

-Cool and store: Cool the applesauce, then divide between several containers.
-Cover and store in the refrigerator for up to 5 days, or freeze for up to 3 months.
+Cool and store.
+Let the applesauce cool to room temperature.
+Store in airtight containers in the refrigerator for up to 5 days, or freeze for up to 3 months.